Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: The problem with inertial term

-Taking into account Proposition \ref{tensorprop}, \eqref{nedest4} and \eqref{subest2} one easily obtains that the form on the left hand side of \eqref{utoest20} is coercive on $N \times M$.
-Since it is obviously continuous it follows from Lax-Milgram that \eqref{utoest20} has a solution for $\vect{x} \in H$.
-Taking into account \eqref{utoest11} we have that we can solve \eqref{utoest10} for $\vect{x} \in H$.
-Next we define the operator $\tilde{\mathcal{A}}$ in the following way: \begin{itemize} \item the domain of the operator $\mathcal{D} (\tilde{\mathcal{A}})$ is given as the subset of $H$ consisting of the solutions of \eqref{utoest10} as $\vect{x}$ exhausts $H$.
+\BBB From this and Proposition \ref{tensorprop}, one easily obtains that the form on the left hand side of \eqref{utoest20} is coercive on $N \times M$.
+Since it is obviously continuous, it follows from Lax-Milgram \CCC(non-symmetric case) \BBB that \eqref{utoest20} has a solution for $\vect{x} \in H$.
+Taking into account \eqref{utoest11} we have that we can solve uniquely \eqref{utoest10} for $\vect{x} \in H$.
+Next we define the operator $\widetilde{\mathcal{A}}$ in the following way: \begin{itemize} \item the domain of the operator $\mathcal{D} (\widetilde{\mathcal{A}})$ is given as the subset of $H$ consisting of the solutions of \eqref{utoest10} as $\vect{x}$ exhausts $H$.
 Obviously

-\item for given $\vect{y} \in \mathcal{D}(\tilde{\mathcal{A}}) $ we define
+\item for given $\vect{y} \in \mathcal{D}(\widetilde{\mathcal{A}}) $ we define